dguest/test-throw/README.md

 Expected behavior
 -----------------

 Should print a backtrace.
-It does print a stack trace on lxplus.
+It does print a backtrace on lxplus.
 If you clone this to lxplus and then run `. setup.sh` and build as above you can see for yourself.

 Actual behavior
 ---------------